 - All current research projects and other resources made availale to senior/key personnel (e.g. other research projects funded by NIH, other federal, or foundation sponsors, internal awards like MPower, etc.).

-- All research relevant consulting agreements.
+- Extramural research relevant consulting agreements.
 We define research relevant as any consulting relationship that might result in a peer-reviewed published paper.
 Consulting reporting should be estimates of the amount of compensation received rather than time and effort reflected in calendar months.

 - In-kind contributions, e.g., office/laboratory space, equipment, supplies, employees, or students supported by foreign entities, high-value materials such as biologics, chemicals, model systems, or technology that are not broadly available to everyone.
 Materials provided within the past 3 years, that are still in use, must be included.

-- Supporting documents, including copies of contracts, grants, or any other agreements specific to senior/key personnel appointments and/or employment with a foreign institution (all translated into English).
+- Supporting documents, including copies of contracts, grants, or any other agreements specific to senior/key personnel active appointments and/or employment with a foreign institution (all translated into English).
 The NIH does accept machine-read translations, e.g., Google Translate.

 - PIs and key personnel must electronically sign their other support forms prior to submission to certify the accuracy of the information.